Mount Ararat: Symbol of genocide and territorial claims

 Lebanese Armenians protesting Turkish Prime Minister Erdoğan's visit to Beirut in November 2010.
 The poster reads "Ararat is and remains Armenian".

 Turkish analysts argue that regular references to the Armenian Genocide and Mount Ararat "clearly indicate" that the border with Turkey is contested in Armenia.
 Since independence from the Soviet Union in 1991, the Armenian government has not made official claims to any Turkish territory, however the Armenian government has avoided "an explicit and formal recognition of the existing Turkish-Armenian border".
 In a 2010 interview with Der Spiegel, Armenian President Serzh Sargsyan was asked whether Armenia wants "Mount Ararat back".
 Sargsyan, in response, said that "No one can take Mount Ararat from us; we keep it in our hearts.
 Wherever Armenians live in the world today, you will find a picture of Mount Ararat in their homes.
 And I feel certain that a time will come when Mount Ararat is no longer a symbol of the separation between our peoples, but an emblem of understanding.
 But let me make this clear: Never has a representative of Armenia made territorial demands.
 Turkey alleges this—perhaps out of its own bad conscience?"

 The most prominent party to lay claims to eastern Turkey is the nationalist Armenian Revolutionary Federation (Dashnaktsutyun). which claims it as part of what it considers United Armenia.
 In various settings, several notable individuals such as German historian Tessa Hofmann, Slovak conservative politician František Mikloško, Lithuanian political scientist and Soviet dissident Aleksandras Štromas have spoken in support of Armenian claims over Mt.
 Ararat.

+In 1975, the Soviet Komsomol secretary Iasha Bablian in Nagorno-Karabakh publicly recited a poem about the separation of Mount Ararat from the Armenian people.
+It was treated as a nationalist provocation; Bablian was dismissed from his job and forced to leave Nagorno-Karabakh, and purges of Armenian intellectuals followed soon afterward.